SagaNy91/citation-styles/zotero/oxford/sodertorns-hogskola-oxford/README.md

 ### Organisation as author
 Some reports are sometimes authored by a government agency or another organisation.
 The same applies to web pages, blog posts, forum posts, and datasets, which may not have a named author.

 In this case, enter the organisation's name in the Author surname field.
-If you do not want the organisation to be mentioned again, remove it from the publisher field or the title of the page/forum/encyclopaedia/dictionary/equivalent field.
 ### DOI for books, book chapters, reports, and theses
 Not all publication types in Zotero have the DOI field.
 If you want to refer to a chapter in a book, for example, where the chapter itself has a DOI, enter the DOI in the Extra field: